Most plumbing businesses track KPI numbers, but still feel blind

 To determine if a number should be a plumbing KPI, check if it fills these simple criteria:

-A drop in booking rate points to the call center.
-Rising $0 jobs point to diagnostics or training.
+A drop in the close rate points to the sales team.
+Rising callbacks point to poor diagnostics or lack of training.
 A KPI should naturally lead you to the next conversation or decision.

 The goal isn’t more reports — it’s clarity.
 Pick your KPIs strategically, so they give you a clear picture of how the business is performing while there’s still time to adjust.